pybpc/poseur/share/poseur.rst

 duplicate original files in case there's any issue

--n, --no-archive      do not archive original files
+-na, --no-archive     do not archive original files

 -p *PATH*, --archive-path *PATH*
                       path to archive original files